 MCS agrees with and enforces the California Education Code of zero tolerance for the first offense.
 MCS will cooperate fully with law enforcement agencies in the enforcement of the law and reserves the right to conduct random searches to ensure the safety of our campus and protection of our students.

-The MCS Zero Tolerance policy also extends to behavior, including speech or action, that belittles, intimidates, or threatens any student or staff member such as:
+The MCS Zero Tolerance policy also extends to behavior, including speech or action, that belittles, intimidates, or threatens such as: